bwadle/sqlalchemy-jdbc-generic/README.md

 > `sqlajdbc://host?_start=/&_sep=,&_driver=teradata&_class=com.teradata.jdbc.TeraDriver`

 ## JVM Options
-JDBC Drivers leverage the Java programming language to setup and expose DBAPI patterns that allow SQLAlchemy to "_do its thing_".
+JDBC Drivers leverage the Java programming language to setup and expose DBAPI patterns that allow SQLAlchemy to "_do it's magic_".

 Much like Python, Java leverages a runtime environment when executing actual code instructions and code written in one version of Java may not be compatible with all runtime environments.

 In my testing and everyday use I have found that most JDBC drivers work just fine using JAVA 8 however I have ran into a few that require a newer version -- such as JAVA 11.

-### Where to place JDBC `.jar` files
+### Where to place JDBC files
-The topic of how the JAVA JVM finds classes and libraries is much larger than I am willing to document here but fortunatly we only need to be concerned with three different options.
-You can either place your JDBC jar files in a location:
+> The topic of how the JAVA JVM finds classes and libraries is much larger than I am willing to document here.
+While there are surely other ways to organize and access your `.jar` files, I have only ever needed to use one of the three described below.

+You can place your JDBC jar files in a location:
 * same as the working directory of the python script being executed with filename(s) defined in `_jar` argument.
 * anywhere with an **implicit** filepath(s) defined in `_jar` argument.
 * defined in your **System Path** environment variable with no `_jar` argument required.